-Innisfail State College uses the Australian Student Wellbeing Framework to promote positive relationships and the wellbeing of all students, staff and visitors at the school.
-Innisfail State College is aware of the potential harmful effects all forms of bullying has on its students and takes all reports seriously.
-The college implements both preventative and responsive measures to maintain the well-being of its students in relation to bullying.
+Innisfail State College is aware of the potential harmful effects all forms of bullying have on its students and takes all reports seriously.
+The college implements both preventative and responsive measures to maintain the wellbeing of its students in relation to bullying.

-Our staff know student learning is optimised when they feel connected to others and experience safe and trusting relationships.
+Our staff know student learning is optimised when students feel connected to others and experience safe and trusting relationships.
 Students who feel secure are more likely to be active participants in their learning and to achieve better physical, emotional, social and educational outcomes.
 Teachers who feel valued and supported are more likely to engage positively with students and build stronger connections within the school community.
-Parents who are positively engaged with their child's education leads to improved student self-esteem, attendance and behaviour at school.
-Enhancing the wellbeing of students and their educators delivers overall long-term social, health and economic benefits to the Australian community
+Parents who are positively engaged with their child's education foster improved student self-esteem, attendance and behaviour at school.
+Enhancing the wellbeing of students and their educators delivers overall long-term social, health and economic benefits to the Australian community.